rinkeshkamli/PythonLearning/README.md

 Task 1 : ReadFile.py - Read the data for text file anf if file is not present then handle the error gracefully.

 Task 2 : WriteAndAppend.py - Write data to text file taking data from user and append to the same file.

+Assignment 5

+Task 1 : DictinoryOfStudent.py - Create Dictinory of Student with marks and search for Student Marks.

+Task 2 : List.py - Create a list and perform List operation.